theKashey/rewiremock/README.md

 As result Component1 will be replaced by Component2, action with empty function and all selectors by sinon stubs, with one configured.

-This is only possible via babel plugin, and without it this code will be executed without any sence, as long mocking will be configured after the files required.
+This is only possible via babel plugin, and without it, this code will be executed without any sense, as long mocking will be configured after the files required.

 ### Limitations
-- Other babel plugins, including JSX, won't work inside webpack _hoisted_ code.
-But you may define any _specific_ code in "functions", and let JavaScript to hoist it.
+- Other babel plugins, including JSX, won't work inside Webpack _hoisted_ code.
+But you may define any _specific_ code in "functions", and let JavaScript hoist it.
 - Most variables, that you have defined in the file, are not visible to __hoisted__ code, as long they are __not yet defined__.
 Only functions will be hoisted.